shimlab/BLAZE/README.md

 <img src="logo.png" width="300"/>
+# Note: It's currently also a developmental branch where I am moving blaze in to pypi

 # Updates of the specific branch compared to the main branch:
 * Using `fast-edit-distance` instead of `Levenshtein` package for generating the empty barcode list